bitsofcotton/goki_check_cc/README.md

 These program's match and match3d assumes one of vertices is full and another is lowPoly.

 # Specification
-PseudoBump generates the bumpmap that is pseudo plausible one.
+PseudoBump generates the bumpmap that is pseudo plausible one because of one image condition.
+This is avoidable on very wide case with multiple camera conditions, if it fails, the image resolution or color depth resolution lacks.

 # Another downloads
 * https://ja.osdn.net/projects/goki-check/